 A cardiac screening was offered at our school for anyone who wished to be tested.
-We were shocked to see very few kids signed up since it is a quick, easy, and painless way to determine who is at risk.
+We were disheartened to see very few kids signed up, despite the fact that it is a quick, easy, and painless way to determine who is at risk.

 Why don’t more kids get tested?
 We can think of several reasons: lack of awareness of SCA and its potentially fatal outcome, lack of concern that this could happen to them (thinking it is an anomaly), fear of testing, and price of testing.
-We decided that these cannot hold them back from a potentially life saving discovery.
+We decided that these misconceptions cannot hold them back from a potentially life saving diagnosis.

 These screenings would be made available to athletes participating in a variety of events.